timm/shortr/etc/src/docs/num.md

 in each bin.
 While two adjacent bins have similar distributions, then merge them and go look for anything else that might be merged.

-Note that for this to run, we need to collect information on _two_ columns.
+Q: For that to work, don't you need to to collect information on _two_ columns.
+   (one you are trying to discretize and another holding the class distribution)?
+A:  Yes indeed.
 The class [BIN](bin.md) does that.
 Here, we define some services to help [BIN](bin.md) do its work.

 > ***bin(`i`:`[NUM](num.md#create)`: `x`:any)***<br>